Density estimations - iris

 f

-The same graphic representation can be done with the probability density (instead of the observations as above) estimated for each class with the three methods.
+The same graphical representation can be done with the probability density (instead of the observations as above) estimated for each class with the three methods.

 LDA estimate

-The Gaussian probability densities (see function dmnorm) are estimated assuming that the classes have the same PLS-score covariance matrix (W).
+In LDA, the Gaussian probability densities are estimated assuming that the classes have the same PLS-score covariance matrix (W) (see function dmnorm).

 weights = mweight(ones(ntrain)) # observation weights